Connections

 If ‘Don’t Allow’ is selected, the setting will need to be turned on from within Apple’s settings app.

-Slyyd need permission to use Bluetooth in order to send data over BLE
+Slyyd needs permission to use Bluetooth in order to send data over BLE

 Adding a LumenRadio BLE Connection